jimburton/sudoku/README.md

 here.
 Your definition does not need to be longer than a few short lines.

-**A2.** The `Puzzle` type we have defined allows for more things than Sudokus.
+**1.2** The `Puzzle` type we have defined allows for more things than Sudoku puzzles.
 For example, there is nothing in the type definition that says that a puzzle has 9 rows and 9 columns, or that digits need to lie between 1 and 9.